rgu01/MoCReL-Experiments/README.md

 # Experiments for paper "Synthesis and Compacting of Strategies for Multi-Agent Systems" - TACAS2022

 # Hardware and OS requirement
-- The experiments that are reported in the paper were conducted on a server with 48 CPU, 258G memory, running Ubuntu 20.04.
+- The experiments were conducted on a server with 48 CPU, 258G memory, running Ubuntu 20.04.

 # Experiments design
 - The models are seperated into 6 groups.